 Recently we have been working on ways to restructure the delivery of render performance across the enterprise with an eye towards better resource utilization, while also delivering higher performance where it can be best used.
 How our clients work and what they actually need is what we must ensure we are developing and delivering to them.

 I would like to walk you through how these innovations can help you get the most out of VRED.

 This is what we propose with an architecture I would describe as distributed computing with on-call burst capacity.
 We call it SilverBurst.
 I think of it as liquid computing.
-Flexibility, you get all the benefits of high GPU or CPU-count servers while also, through remote access and virtualization distributing compute power further through the organization.
+You get all the benefits of high GPU or CPU-count servers while also, through remote access and virtualization distributing, compute power further through the organization.

 Here is a diagram of one example of an on-premises architecture.
-You have departmental workstations sharing a high bandwidth connection able to group together to share rendering power when needed.
-But operating as traditional workstations for individuals.
-Using VRED Core instances running on the servers users can access the render power of VRED even on a low-end workstation or laptop.
+You have departmental workstations sharing a high bandwidth connection able to group together to share rendering power when needed — while operating as traditional workstations for individuals.
+Using VRED Core instances running on the servers, users can access the render power of VRED even on a low-end workstation or laptop.

 Amy began her career in the media and entertainment industry in multiple aspects of the industry, including actor and producer.
 Amy identified a need for a faster solution and workflow for the entire production and the artist.
 The demands of rendering, animation, and visual effects required a sophisticated approach to computing.
 Amy knew there was a better, faster way to bring complex content to the masses.
 She co-founded Silverdraft and has dedicated herself to enabling and accelerating the visualization workflow with complete solutions for various industries, including Automotive, AEC, and Media and Entertainment.
 Amy is a TEDx speaker and is passionate about technology and pushing what’s possible.